gpunzalan18/personal-finance-tracker/README.md

 # Personal Finance Tracker

-Personal Finance Tracker (PFT) is a simple tool to understand your income and expenses and provide you with a wholistic picture of your finances.
+[Personal Finance Tracker (PFT)](https://eager-bhabha-3972a8.netlify.app/) is a simple tool to understand income and expenses and provide a wholistic picture of one's finances.

-Keep in mind that PFT does not store any of the information you provide.
-Users will have to provide your data again every time .
-Alternatively, PFT has an option to use a demo data so that users can explore the tool.
+Keep in mind that PFT does not store any of the information provided.
+Users will have to provide data again every time they visit PFT.
+Alternatively, there is an option to use demo data so that users can explore the tool.

 ## Usage
 ### Bank Account Transactions